PdoubleU/video_app_04_2021/README.md

 ## Features

-### Keep in local storage
+### Keep in a local storage
-All movies added by a user are stored in the local storage, so the user can be sure that a list will be permanently available unless the browser is reinstalled or local storage is emptied.
+> All movies added by a user are stored in the local storage, so the user can be sure that a list will be permanently available unless the browser is reinstalled or local storage is emptied.
 That allows to add and remove movies at will.

 ### Watch instantly
-The app allows to watch the chosen movie in the application - the user is not redirected to the source website.
+> The app allows to watch the chosen movie in the application - the user is not redirected to the source website.
 Just press the play button or the thumbnail and the modal window with a player will open.

 ### Display tiles or list
-The application allows a user to switch between list and tiles view, each one with pagination.
+> The application allows a user to switch between list and tiles view, each one with pagination.

 ### Sort items
-The movies are displayed with the date of download and can be sorted in descending or ascending order according to these values.
+> The movies are displayed with the date of download and can be sorted in descending or ascending order according to these values.

 ### The best movies are remembered
-The user is allowed to like or dislike particular movies, so he can easily peek at the favorite movies anytime he wants.
+> The user is allowed to like or dislike particular movies, so he can easily peek at the favorite movies anytime he wants.

 ### Remove movie or empty all
-This feature allows removing movies from the list.
+> This feature allows removing movies from the list.
 If the list is old-fashioned (e.g. the songs added to the list were popular last summer, and the user is not fond of these anymore), it can be easily emptied by pressing one button.

 ## Used technologies and approaches

 I have used the following technologies: